sr3m/heic_to_jpeg_converter/README.md

 ## Features

 * **Bulk Conversion**: Automatically finds and converts all `.heic` files in the current directory.
-* **Windows‐Ready**: Uses Windows‐style paths by default and is designed to be run from a Command Prompt.
+* **Windows-Ready**: Uses Windows-style paths by default and is designed to be run from a Command Prompt.
 * **Minimal Dependencies**: Relies on Pillow and `pillow_heif` for HEIC decoding.
 * **Automatic Output Folder**: Creates a `nueva_extension` subfolder (if it doesn’t already exist) and places every converted `.jpeg` inside.
 * **Simple Setup**: Just drop the script in your HEIC folder, install dependencies, and run.